 The Iloca Rapid II was a modernised version of the Rapid-B. It featured the new front trim around the lens base already seen on the Rapid-B2, as well as the new rapid winder on the right-hand side like the Rapid IL.
 It came with Vero or Compur-Rapid shutters, which had different ways of selecting shutter speeds and aperture, and had different flash sync sockets.
 The Rapid II could be found with two different coverings, either course-grained leather like the Rapid-B, or the fine-grained plastic of Rapid A1 and Rapid IIL.

-An Iloca Rapid II from January 1959.
+An Iloca Rapid II from the first quarter of 1959.

 Iloca Rapid IIL